Semi-visible higgs decay as a probe for new invisible particles: Perturbative unitarity bounds

+where $v$ denotes the usual Higgs vacuum expectation value ($v\simeq246~\mathrm{GeV}$).
 The corresponding operators with quarks, $\op{u\phi},~\op{d\phi}$ have unitarity bounds that are smaller by a factor of $\sqrt{3}$ relative to that of Eq.~\ref{boundoephi}, which follow from considering the color singlet channel for the two quarks.

-\subsection{Operators with the factor $(H^\dagger \overleftrightarrow{D}^\mu H)$}
+\subsection{Operators with the factor $(H^\dagger \overleftrightarrow{D}^{\mu} H)$}

-In this case we consider both tree-level scattering $HZ\to \bar \phi\phi$ and $Z$ mediated $\bar \phi\phi\to \bar \phi\phi$ scattering.
+In this case, we consider both tree-level scattering $HZ\to \bar \phi\phi$ and $Z$ mediated $\bar \phi\phi\to \bar \phi\phi$ scattering.
 For the former, the leading partial wave is $\ell=1$, whereas for the latter it is $\ell=0$.

 For scalar operators, $\op{DH\partial\phi}$, these bounds are respectively